streamich/freestyler/README.md

 # 4th Generation vs 5th Generation styling libraries

-To put it simply, the 4th generation CSS styling libraries is a function of props:
+To put it simply, a CSS template in 4th generation styling libraries is a function of props:

     (props) => CSS